Are Blackjack Side Bets Worth It?

 The beauty of blackjack side bets is that they usually only require a small wager, but the payouts are bigger and better than those of standard bets.
 One of the main complaints players have is that you generally won’t leave the table with more than even-money.
 This is when side bets can have their advantage, but there’s often a high chance that they won’t pay off.
 However, any round relies on an element of luck, and side bets are no different.
 Plus, side bets can add that extra layer for a more enriched online casino experience.
 Side bets offer a more fast-paced game for players who are tired of placing one bet at a time, waiting until the end of each round for a payoff.

 It’s true that side bets tend to give the house a higher edge than standard blackjack does, but knowing basic strategy can lower the house advantage overall.
 Players who do enjoy the strategic element of blackjack may be put off by side bets as they really are a gamble, being placed before any cards are even dealt in the case of Perfect Pairs and 21+3.
 Insurance offers a little more control, as you already know what the dealer’s upturned card is, as well as your own cards.
 Don’t get carried away by the lure of high odds and immediately start placing side bets - think realistically and logically before you make your move.

-If you’re a player who likes to take risks, craves higher payouts and loves a multi-layered online blackjack experience, side bets are worth a wager.
-Why not spice up a traditional game of blackjack now and again?
-At £1 a bet, they’re fairly low risk.
-Our advice, players?
-Enjoy in moderation.
+If you’re a player who likes a multi-layered online blackjack experience, side bets can be selected with low stakes and can be placed on a wide variety of outcomes.
+If you're placing these types of bets, use them in moderation.
 Will it be 21+3, a Perfect Pair, or will you beat the dealer at his own game?

 What can I play in addition to Online Blackjack?